 This was hardly a case of journalistic exaggeration.
-A very substantial church (shown from the northwest above and from the southeast below), containing five hundred and ninety-two free seats and one hundred and ten rented pews, was shortly to be erected here for a total of £1,903, equivalent to £2.14s.3d per sitting.
-(See Port, M.H: Six Hundred New Churches: the Church Building Commission, 1818-56, 2nd edition, Spire Books Ltd., 2006.)
+A very substantial church (shown from the south-southeast above and from the northwest below), containing five hundred and ninety-two free seats and one hundred and ten rented pews, was shortly to be erected here for a total of £1,903, equivalent to £2.14s.3d per sitting, which was the way the economy of new churches was often assessed in those days (M.H.
+Port, Six Hundred New Churches: the Church Building Commission, 1818-56, 2nd edition, Reading, Spire Books Ltd., 2006, p.
+343).
 It was a figure to contrast with the estimates the Crown Architects had produced when asked by the Treasury in 1818 what it would cost to construct new churches in the burgeoning manufacturing towns of England with church accommodation for sometimes as little as one tenth of the population.
 Robert Smirke (1781-1867) thought a church to accommodate nineteen hundred persons could be built for £24,000, equivalent to £12.12s.8d a sitting, John Soane (1753-1837) considered two thousand could be seated comfortably for £33,000, or £16.10s.0d a sitting, but John Nash (1752-1835) was more optimistic and produced a variety of designs in both Gothic and Classical styles, all to seat two thousand and estimated to cost between eight and ten thousand pounds each, or between four and five pounds a sitting.
-However, in coming up with these figures, Nash “scarcely played fair" (Port) for he added a further £1,920 for pews, pulpit and reading desk as if they were optional extras, his cheapest design was “hardly more than two-dimensional”, and all of them were notable for “that papery thinness familiar in a number of late eighteenth century Gothic churches”.
-Thus, even allowing for various the cost-cutting methods introduced since 1818, Mallinson and Healey’s achievement was still quite extraordinary.
-Here was a building to form the dominant local landmark, then and a hundred and seventy years later, designed by a well-respected firm which - in W.A.
-Pike's memorable phrase (in an obituary for Sir Arthur Blomfield in The Builders' Journal for 8th November, 1899) - “excelled in the charitable but unremunerative art of keeping down the cost”.
+However, in coming up with these figures, Nash 'scarcely played fair' for he added a further £1,920 for pews, pulpit and reading desk as if they were optional extras, his cheapest design was 'hardly more than two-dimensional', and all of them were notable for 'that papery thinness familiar in a number of late eighteenth century Gothic churches' (ibid., pp. 61, 63 & 65).
+Thus, even allowing for various the cost-cutting procedures that had become familiar since 1818, Mallinson and Healey’s achievement was still quite extraordinary.
+Here was a building that would still form the dominant local landmark a hundred and seventy years later, designed by a well-respected firm which - in W.A.
+Pike's memorable phrase (in his obituary for Sir Arthur Blomfield in The Builders' Journal for 8th November, 1899), 'excelled in the charitable but unremunerative art of keeping down the cost'.

-"...it is not in our power", opined The Bradford Observer, "to do justice to the eloquent and fervent and truly Christian address of our esteemed Vicar [immediately after the laying of the foundation stone], which was listened to with an attention well worthy of the subject and occasion; and will be remembered for many days to come.
-After the address, the Benediction was pronounced, and the assembly dispersed, the scholars to be regaled with buns, &c.; and a large party of the most influential members of the church in Clayton and the neighbourhood, to the School-room, where a beautiful cold collation was provided, by Mrs. Wade, of the New Inn, Bradford, presided over by John Hirst, Esq., after which the appropriate toasts were given and speeches made."
+'to do justice to the eloquent and fervent and truly Christian address of our esteemed Vicar [immediately after the laying of the foundation stone], which was listened to with an attention well worthy of the subject and occasion; and will be remembered for many days to come.
+After the address, the Benediction was pronounced, and the assembly dispersed, the scholars to be regaled with buns, &c.; and a large party of the most influential members of the church in Clayton and the neighbourhood, to the School-room, where a beautiful cold collation was provided, by Mrs. Wade, of the New Inn, Bradford, presided over by John Hirst, Esq., after which the appropriate toasts were given and speeches made.'